omarbasha19/Football-Player-Database-System/README.md

 The **Football Player Database System** provides a simple yet effective way to manage a list of football players and their statistics.
 It serves as an excellent project for learning basic data management and file handling in C.

-## License 📄

-This project is open-source and available under the MIT License.
-See the [LICENSE](LICENSE) file for more details.